floft/gstreamer-background-replace/README.md

 GStreamer Background Replace
 ============================

-Zoom background replacement doesn't work well for me.
+Zoom background replacement doesn't work well for me on Linux.
 Thus, let's use a neural net to segment the image and replace the background.
 And... then just hope it's fast enough.

 Also, while we're at it, adjust the white balance, crop the too-wide-angle GoPro view, add a slight vignette, etc.